migawi4/Personal-Website/README.md

 # Personal-Website
-My attempt at creating a personal website using Hugo and KeepIt
+My attempt at creating a personal website using Hugo and PaperMod